Do you have insomnia or suffer from poor sleep?

 Worry about going to sleep at night?

 Research recommends you get about 8 hours of sleep each night.
 Some people may need more than 8 hours and some may need less, but the average is 8 hours.
 If you struggle to get enough sleep, your overall health will be affected.
-A good night’s sleep is crucial and just as important as exercise and a healthy diet to good physical and mental health.
+A good night’s sleep is crucial and just as important as exercise and a healthy diet for good physical and mental health.
 Sleep helps you to be healthy, productive and live in the here and now.

 A lack of sleep can have a negative effect on your: